 You should also be aware that there are property price ceilings that differ from County to County.

-For a full list of the Rules and Eligibility criteria please refer to the First Home Equity Scheme Website.
+For a full list of the Rules and Eligibility criteria please refer to the First Home Equity Scheme Website and you can also checkout our detailed blog post here.

 Your MortgageLine Adviser will also be able to guide you if you have questions.